-The usual starting dose of LACOSAM is 50 mg twice a day.
+The usual starting dose of Lacosam is 50 mg twice a day.

-Your doctor may also prescribe a starting dose of 100 mg of LACOSAM twice a day.
+The treatment with Lacosam may also start with a dose of 100 mg of Lacosam twice a day.

 Your doctor may increase your twice daily dose every week by 50 mg.
-This will be until you reach a maintenance dose between 100 mg and 300 mg twice a day.
+This will be until you reach a maintenance dose of between 100 mg and 300 mg twice a day.